metrixware-echoes-tech/puppet-strongswan/README.md

 ###Beginning with strongswan

-Each node just need this minimal declaration :
+Each node just needs this minimal declaration :

 ```puppet
     class { 'echoes_strongswan' :